qeaml/nwge-docs/console/ConVar.md

 A **console variable** (shortened to ConVar) is a console command that allows the user to view and change a certain value.
-These are analogous to ConVars from the Quake and its descendants (such as GoldSrc or Source).
+These are analogous to ConVars from the Quake engine and its descendants (such as GoldSrc or Source).
 ConVars are implemented as a wrapper around a [console command](Command).

 ## Usage